NinaZumel/dark_tales_sleuth/content/stuart-palmer/seven-gray-wolves.md

 publication_date: December 1928
 ---

-<p style="text-align:center; font-style:italic; font-size:1.2em"><strong>Seven Gray Wolves</strong>—and how their savage attack on Frank Meadock's sheep furnished proof that the dead return.</p>
+<p class="largeintro"><strong>Seven Gray Wolves</strong>—and how their savage attack on Frank Meadock's sheep furnished proof that the dead return.</p>

 {% image "./images/seven-gray-wolves.png", "A rough collie, highlighted by the moon, faces three slavering wolves on the side of a mountain." %}